-8. Hiring a professional
+8. Hiring a professional for your driveway cleaning

 If you don’t have the time or equipment to clean your driveway yourself, you can always hire a professional.
 Look for a company that specializes in driveway cleaning and ask about their services and rates.
 You may want to ask about how they do their work and how long the process takes.
 It’s also helpful to find out what materials they use so you know whether or not they are safe for your home and family.

 How often should your driveway cleaning be and how long does it take?